deanhamsft/Brinehaven/The Brinehaven Hearth.md

 > [!WARNING] A history check (13) the party will notice the mention of Blackreef cove

+If the party goes and does some side quests, when they get back they will proceed in the evening to:
+Unless the party leaves the Tavern they will proceed eventually to:

 [[Party hears attack at the Docks]]